 In our daily work, we strive to combine profitability and competitiveness with respect for the highest standards of professional ethics.
-Discretion, professionalism, integrity and utmost respect for the law are some of the values that guide us in our work.
-It is no coincidence that business ethics and integrity are among the most material topics in our materiality matrix.
+Discretion, integrity and utmost respect for the law are some of the values that guide us in our work.

 Since 2010 we have followed a Code of Ethics containing frames of reference and guiding principles that complement our legal obligations and self-imposed commitments and steer the conduct of our people, confirming and upholding our group’s mission and fundamental values.

 We firmly believe that honourable and transparent conduct improves and protects our reputation, credibility and standing with the public, regulators and institutions over time which are fundamental assets for growing our business.

 This is why all conduct must be based on lawfulness, transparency, good sense and personal ethics, in accordance with our values, guiding principles and business procedures and with the knowledge needed not to expose the Group to non-compliance and reputational risks.